MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 By morning, Bramble stood tall as the newest honoured member of the Sea Circus.
 He gathered with his comrades - mermaids, lobsters, trapeze artists, and chickens dyed blue - and together they began to plan.

 Kitty called upon her First Mate Blue, the ingenious lizard with a tricorn hat and a mind like a toolbox.
-She asked him to craft a unicycle so tall its seat nearly brushed the rigging.
+She asked him to craft a unicycle so tall that its seat would nearly brush the rigging.
 Blue nodded solemnly and got to work, his claws clicking with purpose.

 When the Medusa arrived at Dodo-opolis, the last sanctuary of Earth’s dodos, the crowd gathered in anticipation - feathers fluffed, beaks tilted, eyes wide.